MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 In the command entry pane, use the up arrow and down arrow keys to scroll through the command history.
 When a command appears, you can edit it or press **ENTER** to run the command.

-## <span id="kernelmodedebuggingcommandsandtechniques"></span>Section 2: Kernel mode debugging commands and techniques
+## <span id="kernelmodedebuggingcommandsandtechniques"></span>Section 2: kernel-mode debugging commands and techniques

 *In Section 2, you will use debug commands to display information about the target system.*